smatthews1999/runhideattack/README.md

 * NPCs will keep a safe distance from the player.
 * The number of NPCs gathered together will determine whether they continue to flee or turn and fight.
 * Attacking NPCs will lose interest when they get too far away.
-* One attacking, any NPCs in range will join the fight.
+* Once attacking, any NPCs in range will join the fight.

 ## Built With